What is Pediatric Dentistry?

 It is true that milk teeth will ultimately fall out, and will be replaced by adult teeth.
 It is, however, important that milk teeth are kept in good health.
 Children are at an increased risk of developing cavities and more serious forms of tooth decay.
 Children tend to be at a higher risk because they are much more likely to enjoy sticky and sugary foods, and they may not maintain a good routine of dental hygiene.
 Our pediatric dentist encounters tooth decay quite often.
 Cavities and other types of decay can be treated, with the best results being when concerns are addressed in their very early stages.

 At Weideman Pediatric Dentistry & Orthodontics we recommend that our patients see our dentist every six months for a routine checkup and professional cleaning.
 We offer a child-friendly office that helps to foster a positive environment for each of our patients.
-Call to schedule their next appointment by calling (916) 962-0577.
+Read our dental FAQs for kids and call to schedule your next appointment at (916) 962-0577.